Home BrittanyA getaway to Bénodet in Brittany

 _

-If you come in the summer season, don’t miss the magnificent colors of the sunset, and a night stroll is also very refreshing in hot weather.
-The favorite photographer certainly enjoyed himself taking beautiful photos.
+If you come during the warmer season, don’t miss the magnificent colors of the sunset, and a nighttime walk is also very refreshing in hot weather.
+The favorite photographer certainly had a great time taking beautiful photos.

-Bénodet lighthouse at twilight with a couple along the Odet.
+Bénodet lighthouse at dusk with a couple along the Odet.

-As usual, you will find below my selection of favorite spots in Bénodet (one accommodation and several restaurants) that we had the opportunity to test during our stay with the favorite photographer and our blogger friends.
-These spots often suggest discovering local products and some regional specialties to taste if you come to Finistère.
-To stock up on local products, don’t miss the market day, on Monday morning, at Place Méneyer.
+As always, you will find below my selection of great addresses in Bénodet (one accommodation and several restaurants) that we had the opportunity to try during our stay with my favorite photographer and our blogger friends.
+These places often offer a chance to discover local products and a few regional specialties to taste if you visit the Finistère.
+To stock up on local products, don’t miss the market day on Monday morning, at Place Méneyer.

-The specialties: the Breton kir as an aperitif (like a classic kir, but replacing the wine with cider), which you will find in almost all restaurants in Bénodet; seafood, of course; salted butter caramel; buckwheat or wheat crepes; cider, because South Finistère is a cider-producing region and also has a “Cider Route“…
+The specialties: the Breton kir as an aperitif (like a classic kir but replacing the wine with cider), which you will find in almost every restaurant in Bénodet; seafood, obviously; salted butter caramel; buckwheat or wheat crepes; and cider, since South Finistère is a cider-producing region that also boasts a “Cider Route“…

 _